myDevicesIoT/cayenne-docs/docs/GETTINGSTARTED.md

 In order to connect Cayenne to your LoRa device, you will need to know the DEVEUI for your device.
 [What’s this?](#lora-about-deveuis)

-In addition to adding previously activated devices, Cayenne is capable of activating new devices on some LoRa provider networks.
+In addition to adding previously activated devices, Cayenne is capable of activating new devices on some LoRaWAN provider networks.
 If you will be activating your device on the network for the first time, you will also need additional information for the activation process, such as your Appkey or AppEUI.
 The information required will depend upon which activation mode you select for your device and which network you will be using.

-### Add LoRa device
+### Add LoRa technology device

 To begin the process of adding a LoRa device to Cayenne, select the LoRa option from the list of devices.
-A list of LoRa Networks and supported devices will appear.
+A list of LoRaWAN Networks and supported devices will appear.

 <p style="text-align:center"><br/><img src="http://www.mydevices.com/cayenne/uploads/step-1-choose-device-category-2.png" width="600" height="359" alt="step-1-choose-device-category"><br/><br/></p>

 <p style="text-align:center"><br/><img src="http://www.mydevices.com/cayenne/uploads/LoRa-Choose-Network-and-Device.png" width="600" height="363" alt="Add LoRa Device"></p>

-After selecting the LoRa Network and Device that you want to add, you will then enter in the required settings for adding and activating the LoRa device.
+After selecting the LoRaWAN Network and Device that you want to add, you will then enter in the required settings for adding and activating the LoRa device.
 Once completed, your dashboard will automatically appear and Cayenne will automatically add widgets for all sensors on your device.

 <p style="text-align:center"><br/><img src="http://www.mydevices.com/cayenne/uploads/LoRa-Choose-Network-and-Device.png" width="600" height="363" alt="Add LoRa Device"></p>